Minar0/GlitchOS/README.md

 ------------

 Users:<br />
-He's pretty unfinished right now, but the alpha version of ZapsOS should be on Google Play soonish.<br />
+He's pretty unfinished right now, but the alpha version of GlitchOS should be on Google Play soonish.<br />

 Developers:<br />
-Create new Android Studio project and import from Version Control using this link https://github.com/Minar0/ZapsOS<br />
+Create new Android Studio project and import from Version Control using this link https://github.com/Minar0/GlitchOS<br />

 If you'd like to get Spotify to work, you'll have to generate your own API key from Spotify's [Developer Console](https://developer.spotify.com/).
 You'll also need to sign your package and specify the callback URI which should be comwhminzapsos://callback